 - Carefully follow our guide and you too will use File Explorer tabs for Windows 11 in no time.

-The feature has already been introduced with Dev Channel Insider build 22572 but has not been officially been announced by the Redmond tech giant.
+The feature has already been introduced with Dev Channel Insider build 22572 but has not been officially announced by the Redmond tech giant.

 However, some of the more tech-savvy users stumbled upon it and some of them even managed to activate it.